phcabrasil/vexPersonal/README.md

 # vexPersonal
-Personal projects and sample programs for VEX Cortex and V5
+Personal projects and sample programs for VEX Cortex and V5 :smiley: